MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UET_WebPlatform_BigCommerce.md

 1. From your BigCommerce dashboard, go to **Storefront** > **Footer Scripts**.
 1. Paste the Microsoft Advertising UET tracking code into the script box and select **Save**.

-If you want to track completed purchases as conversions and report variable revenue, please refer to BigCommerce’s support page to learn how to set up the goals and track the conversions.
+If you want to track completed purchases as conversions and report variable revenue, please refer to BigCommerceâ€™s support page to learn how to set up the goals and track the conversions.
 Here's an example:

 1. From your BigCommerce dashboard, go to **Advanced Settings** > **Affiliate conversion tracking**.
 1. Paste in your UET tracking code and then append the following code to the end of the UET tracking code: `<window.uetq = window.uetq || [];window.uetq.push({ 'revenue_value': '%%ORDER_AMOUNT%%'});>`